eftpmc/marionet/README.md

-# Armer
+# marionet

-Armer is a **self-hosted, Dockerized web scraping application** designed to run your scraping tasks reliably and securely.
+Marionet is a **self-hosted, Dockerized web scraping application** designed to run your scraping tasks reliably and securely.
 It includes support for authentication via cookies, task scheduling, and headless browser automation.

 ---